-16.32 Regular Hourly Rate Defined
+15.2 Regular Hourly Rate Defined

-The regular hourly rate for cash payment is the employee's standard hourly rate plus any premium pay identified in this MOU that the Fair Labor Standard Act requires to be included, and as set forth in the FLSA.
+The regular hourly rate for cash payment is the employee's standard hourly rate plus any premium pay identified in this MOU that the Fair Labor Standards Act requires to be included.

-16.4-3 Compensatory Time Off Maximums
+15.3 Compensatory Time Off

-A maximum of two hundred forty (240)240 hours may be accumulated as compensatory time off.

-16.5-Compensatory time off earned-may be used on a revolving basis and may be carried over from calendar year to calendar year.
-Every effort shall be made by the employee and the dDepartment to use compensatory time off earned within the calendar year it is accumulated accrued.
+A maximum of 240 hours may be accumulated as compensatory time off.
+Compensatory time off may be used on a revolving basis and may be carried over from calendar year to calendar year.
+Every effort shall be made by the employee and the Department to use compensatory time off earned within the calendar year it is accrued.

-17.0 Call Back
+16. Call Back

-17.1 Call-Back Pay
+16.1 Call-Back Pay

-- (a) Employees who work two (2)-hours or less when called back to work and required to return to the workplace shall be compensated for three (3) hours at straight time-regardless of the time actually worked.
-This three-hour straight time compensation shall be coded as call back time and is called "call-back pay."
-Employees may elect to be compensated in cash or compensatory time off for call-back pay. - (b) Employees who work merefewer than two hours when called back to work but who are not required to return to the workplace, and all employees who are called back to work for more than two hours. shall be compensated at time and one half (1-1/2) for hours actually worked, including portal to portal, in accordance with the overtime provisions of Article 27.0-16 for the time they actually worked.
+- (a) Employees who work two hours or less when called back to work and required to return to the workplace shall be compensated for three hours at straight time regardless of the time actually worked.
+This three-hour straight time compensation is called "call-back pay."
+Employees may elect to be compensated in cash or compensatory time off for call-back pay. - (b) Employees who work fewer than two hours when called back to work but who are not required to return to the workplace, and all employees who are called back to work for more than two hours, shall be compensated in accordance with the overtime provisions of Article 15 for the time they actually worked.

-17.2 Conditions for Receiving Call-Back Pay
+16.2 Conditions for Receiving Call-Back Pay